My Credit Score Dropped 100 Points – How to Grow Your Credit Score

 • Missed or late payments

-The credit card issuer cannot charge you over-the-limit fees or penalty fees until after 45 days of a limit decrease notification.
+The credit card issuer can’t charge you over-the-limit fees or penalty fees until after 45 days of a limit decrease notification.
 Once you notice a credit limit decrease, work on paying balances down and on-time.

 Victim of Identity Theft

-Falling victim to identify theft happens more often than you might think.
+Falling victim to identity theft happens more often than you might think.
 Regular credit monitoring, locking credit, and freezing credit can help safeguard any sensitive personal information and give immediate information to dispute possible data breaches.

-How Can I Recover?
+How Can You Recover?

 Sign Up